hazelcast/hazelcast-jet/site/docs/get-started/scale-job.md

 ---
 title: Scale Your Job
+description: How do Jet clusters deal with nodes failing or being added and removed intentionally.
 ---

 Now that we have a running job on the cluster, we can see some